cor-mobile-robotics/lab-wiki/README.md

 # Wiki for the Mobile Robotics Lab
 The Wiki for the Mobile Robotics Lab

+> [!note]
+> This wiki is a joint effort of all lab users.
+If instructions are unclear, please file a pull request of open an issue.

 ## Before the First Use

 Before you use the lab for the first time, please follow these steps: